 The Psychology major is designed to ensure a comprehensive understanding of the content of the discipline and the skills required to work within it.
 Psychology majors are required to elect nine full courses, including Psychology 100 (Introduction), Psychology 122 (Statistics), and either Psychology 200 (Research Methods) or a lab class in psychology (as described below).
 None of these nine courses may be taken Pass/Fail.
 Psychology majors must complete both Psychology 100 and Psychology 122 (or place out of these classes, as described below) by the end of the sophomore year, and must complete Psychology 200 or a lab class in psychology by the end of junior year.

-Students may not enroll in PSYC 100 if they scored a 4 or 5 on the Psychology Advanced Placement exam, 6 or better on the Psychology International Baccalaureate exam, or completed an introductory psychology course at another college or university.
-Students who place out of PSYC 100 must replace that course with an additional course to reach the number required for the major.
-Students may choose to place out of PSYC 122 either by scoring a 4 or 5 on the Advanced Placement Exam or by completing STAT 111 or 135, ECON 360, or a statistics course at another college or university.
-Students who place out of PSYC 122 must replace that course with an additional course to reach the number required for the major.
-Beginning with the class of 2015, majors are also required to complete PSYC 123 by the end of the junior year.
+Students may not enroll in Psychology 100 if they scored a 4 or 5 on the Psychology Advanced Placement exam, 5 or better on the Psychology International Baccalaureate exam, or completed an introductory psychology course at another college or university.
+Students may not enroll in PSYC 122 if they scored either a 4 or 5 on the Advanced Placement Exam or completed STAT 111 or 135, ECON 360, or a statistics course at another college or university.
+Students who place out of either of these courses must replace that course(s) with an additional course(s) to reach the nine courses required of the major.

-Additionally, to provide a thorough understanding of fundamental areas within psychology, students must choose at least one intermediate course from each of the three areas below:
+To provide a thorough understanding of fundamental areas within psychology, students must choose at least one intermediate course from each of the three areas below:

-To provide vertical depth in the major, students must also choose one advanced seminar from at least TWO of the following six areas:
+To provide vertical depth in the major, students must also choose one seminar from at least TWO of the following six areas: